richardanaya/js_ffi/README.md

 let btn = call_1(UNDEFINED, query_selector, TYPE_STRING, to_js_string("#button"));

-// creating a callback returns a JSValue reference to the callback function let cb = create_callback0(Box::new(||{
+// creating a callback returns a JSValue reference to the callback function
+// note: this is specifically the number of paramters when creating callbacks let cb = create_callback0(Box::new(||{
     call_1(UNDEFINED, alert, TYPE_STRING, to_js_string("I was clicked"));
 }));